 Eating Disorders Service

-An exciting new Community Eating Disorders Service (CEDS) for children and young people launched in July 2016.
+The Community Eating Disorders Service (CEDS) for children and young people was launched in July 2016.

-Here you can find out more about the service, including who it is for and how to get an appointment.
+Here you can find out more about the service.

 The service is part of Pennine Care’s Healthy Young Minds Service (formerly known as Child and Adolescent Mental Health Service - CAMHS).